Take precautions during holiday shindigs, health official warns | CBC News

 "After all, humans are social and I think we need to balance," he said.

-But with the management of hospitals' patient loads in mind, Roumeliotis provides some simple tips:.
+But with the management of hospital patient loads in mind, Roumeliotis provides some simple, general tips:

 "Don't go if you're sick, that's very important.
 And wear a mask if it's very crowded.
 For a couple of hours, I don't think it's a big deal."